France makes history by enshrining abortion rights in its constitution

 The latest French constitution dates from 1958 and the birth of the Fifth Republic with the presidency of Charles De Gaulle.

-France's time limit on elective abortion is set at 14 weeks — a shorter timeframe than the proposed 15-week nationwide ban that has caused an uproar in the United States.
+France limits the possibility for an elective abortion at 14 weeks — a shorter timeframe than the proposed 15-week nationwide ban that has caused an uproar in the United States.

 Abortion care in France is reimbursed by the national health care system.